browserengineering/book/book/security.md

 and styling the button to look like a normal link.

-Unfortunately, we can't just apply the same-origin policy to form submissions.[^21] So how do we defend against this attack?
+Unfortunately, we can't just apply the same-origin policy to form submissions.[^google-search] So how do we defend against this attack?

-[^21]: For example, many search forms on websites submit to Google,
+[^google-search]: For example, many search forms on websites submit to
-    because those websites don't have their own search engines.
+    Google, because those websites don't have their own search engines.

 To start with, there are things the server can do.
 The usual advice is to make sure that every POST request to `/add` comes from a form on